 - 6 Make a mark on each portion of the bat to indicate its diameter.
 Every 4″ portion of the bat should have its diameter measured.
 When turning the wood, the marks will act as a guide for the turner.
 From the knob to the tip of the barrel, these measures indicate 4 inch increments.

 - Two inches in diameter should be used

 - One inch in diameter for a 4″, one inch in diameter for an 8″, one inch in diameter for a 12″, one inch in diameter for a 16″, one inch in diameter for a 20″, one inch in diameter for an 18″, one inch in diameter for a 32″, one inch in diameter for a 36″, and one inch in diameter for a 48″.

-- 1Input the blank into the alathe program.
-2Set the tool rest after securing the blank in place with a spur center or other similar mounting device.
-An adjustable platform that stands in front of your spinning wood to support your tools while you cut, the tool rest may be adjusted to fit your needs.
+- 1Load the blank into the alathe and secure it in place with a spur center or other similar mounting device.
+2Place the tool rest in front of the spinning wood.
+The tool rest is an adjustable platform that sits in front of the spinning wood and supports your tools while you cut.
 Position the tool rest so that it is only a few inches away from the widest point of the blank after it is finished cutting.
 The height of your lathe should be adjusted so that you are able to position your tool perpendicular to the spinning axis of the machine.
 3 Start the lathe by turning the knob.
-Starting with the spinning of the wood, you may begin the cutting procedure.
+As soon as the wood begins to spin, you may begin the cutting operation.
 When dealing with tools and a lathe, it is important to exercise caution.